the allure of Aruban art

 You can do a self-guided tour of the murals as we did, but a better recommendation is to take one of the Aruba Art Tours led by local artist and art fair organizer Tito Bolivar for some great insider info.

-A highlight that showcases the art and culture of Aruba is the Aruba Art Fair held annually in the Art Center of San Nicolas located at the Bernard van de Veen Gallery at 14 Zeppenfeldstraat.
-In 2023, the Aruba Art Fair will be held September 8-10, but if you can’t make it, you can also purchase some of the finest local Aruban art online via the Art Fair’s site.
+The multi-artist Aruba Art Fair will be held September 5-7, 2025.
+Held annually in the Art Center of San Nicolas located at the Bernard van de Veen Gallery at 14 Zeppenfeldstraat, this event is a must for art lovers.
+Aruba Artweek is a weeklong annual celebration of arts and culture.
+This year, it will be held September 1-7, showcasing a myriad of events celebrating the artistic creativity of Aruba.
+If you can’t make it, you can also purchase some of the finest local Aruban art online via the Art Fair’s site.

 shopping for art in Aruba is loads of fun